We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Comfort eating due to stress, anger, or sadness is different from physical hunger.

-Mindfulness practices and mindful eating may reduce stress-related binge eating and comfort eating, according to one review.
-Regular sleep, social contact, and time spent relaxing can also help tackle stress.
+Mindfulness practices and mindful eating may reduce stress-related binge eating and comfort eating, according to

 10. Mindful eating